Inflect logo

 The energy profile in Krasnoyarsk is one of the most stable in the region, supported by massive local generation capacity.

 Average Cost Of Power: ₽4.50/kWh – as of September 2025.
-The high reliance on hydroelectric sources keeps operational expenses predictable and lower than in western Russian markets.
+High reliance on hydroelectric sources keeps operational expenses predictable and lower than in western Russian markets.
 This cost advantage directly supports high density computing and long term scaling.

 Power Grid Reliability: The grid is purpose-built to support heavy industrial loads.
 It utilizes multi-substation support and redundant feeder lines to ensure consistent delivery to the primary data center corridor.